-- a) Stormwater runoff must not exceed infrastructure capacity. - b) Development must be an appropriate bulk and scale for the existing residential surrounds. - c) Dual occupancy development is not to exceed 50% site coverage.
+- Coverage - b) Development must be an appropriate bulk and scale for the existing residential surrounds. - c) Dual occupancy development is not to exceed 50% site coverage.
 Note: Site Coverage means:

 The proportion of a site area covered by buildings.
 However, the following are not included for the purpose of calculating site coverage: